johann-solo/oliveandmango.github.io/site/content/blog/2018-03-09-spaghetti-meatballs.md

 * Salt and pepper to taste

+* 1 heaping tbsp of tomato paste

 * 2 cans crushed tomatoes (or diced if you don't have crushed- with a tbsp of tomato paste if using diced)

-* 1 cup plus extra of chicken broth or water
+* 3 cup plus extra of chicken broth or water

 * 1 small bunch of basil chopped and stirred in after blending (optional)